floragunncom/search-guard-docs/addendum_c_tls_primer.md

 In a typical Search Guard setup, each node in the cluster has both a keystore and a truststore.
 If a node wants to communicate with another node, it uses its own certificate stored in the keystore to identify itself.

-The other node uses the root CA stored in the truststore to verify the other nodes certificate.
+The other node uses the root CA stored in the truststore to verify the other node's certificate.

-This of course is performed in both ways, because a node acts as a "client" and "server" at the same time: it sends requests to other nodes, acting as a client, and receives requests, acting as a server.
+This, of course, is run in both directions because a node acts as a "client" and "server" at the same time: it sends requests to other nodes, acting as a client, and receives requests, acting as a server.

 ## Minimal setup